Convergence and combinatorics of the Reverse algorithm: -dimensional continued fraction algorithms

 It is easy to see that topological convergence at $\bx$ is equivalent to the fact that $(M_{a_i})_{i\in \mathbb{N}}$ has a generalized right eigenvector.
-A much stronger notion of convergence is the following one.
+A much stronger notion of convergence is the following one (see also \cite{Lagarias:93}, where this has been introduced).

 \begin{definition}[Exponential convergence] Let $(\Delta,f)$ be a $2$-dimensional continued fraction algorithm and let $\bx=\,^t(x_0,x_1,x_2)\in\Delta$ be arbitrary.
 For $n\in\N$, let the entries of the cocycle matrix be given by